Smooth varieties up to A^1-homotopy and algebraic h-cobordisms: Classifying spaces, cohomology and strong -invariance

 corresponds in geometric terms to the pull-back via $p_X$, i.e., a morphism $p_X^*(g): Z \times_{X} (X \times \aone) \to X \times \aone$ that is automatically a Nisnevich $Y$-bundle over $X \times \aone$.

 To move forward, recall the definition of a torsor.
 Note that in general $Aut(Y)$ is only a sheaf of groups, as opposed to a smooth $k$-group scheme, so for technical reasons we use here the definition of torsor given in \cite[p.
 127-128]{MV}.
 For geometric intuition, it is useful to keep in mind the usual definition of a torsor over a $k$-scheme $X$ under a $k$-group scheme $G$ locally trivial in the \'etale (resp.
 Zariski, Nisnevich) topology, i.e., a triple $({\mathscr P},f,G)$ consisting of a scheme ${\mathscr P}$ equipped with a scheme-theoretically free right $G$-action, a faithfully flat morphism $f: {\mathscr P} \to X$ that is equivariant for the trivial $G$-action on $X$, such that locally in the \'etale (resp.
 Zariski, Nisnevich) topology $f$ is isomorphic to a product.
 For compactness of notation, such objects will just be called {\em \'etale (resp.
 Zariski, Nisnevich) locally trivial $G$-torsors over $X$}.
 When $Aut(Y)$ is a smooth $k$-group scheme, the definition of \cite{MV} alluded to above coincides with the one.
-We will show that if $Y$ is proper and $k$ has characteristic $0$, then $Aut(Y)$ is actually a group scheme (see Proposition \ref{prop:automorphismgroup}).
+We will show that if $Y$ is proper and $k$ has characteristic $0$, then $Aut(Y)$ is actually a group scheme (see Proposition \ref{prop:automorphismgroup}), though contrary to our conventions this scheme need not have finite type over $k$.

 In this language, the cocycle $[g]$ represents an isomorphism class of $Aut(Y)$-torsors over $X$.
 Any non-trivial $\aone$-$h$-cobordism constructed by means of Proposition \ref{prop:bundles} determines an element of $H^1_{Nis}(X \times \aone,Aut(Y))$ not lying in the image of $p_X^*$.
 We would like to study conditions on $G$ under which $p_X^*$ is always a bijection.